-- 11.6.3.
-The entire reminder message must be sent in a single SMS, may not contain any line breaks or carriage returns and may not include any additional characters other than those specified in 11.6.2. - 11.6.4.
+11.6.3.
+The entire reminder message must be sent in a single SMS, may not contain any line breaks or carriage returns and may not include any additional characters other than those specified in 11.6.2.

+11.6.4.
 The content/service description must be text describing the content, promotion or service (e.g. "tones" or "poems").
-This text must not be worded in a way that attempts to deceive or mislead the customer from the purpose of the reminder which is to inform the user that they are subscribed to a service. - 11.6.5.
+This text must not be worded in a way that attempts to deceive or mislead the customer from the purpose of the reminder which is to inform the user that they are subscribed to a service.

+11.6.5.
 The cost of service and frequency of billing must use the format "RX/day", "RX/week" or "RX/month" (or RX.XX if the price includes cents).
-No abbreviations of "day", "week" or "month" may be used. - 11.6.6.
+No abbreviations of "day", "week" or "month" may be used.

+11.6.6.
+For services that are not billed on a daily, weekly or monthly basis, the pricing should be of the format "RX every [time period]".

+11.6.7.
 The text "(VAS)" must be included after any VAS-rated phone number.
 It does not need to be included after phone numbers which are not VAS-rated.

-11.6.7.
+11.6.8.
 Members must test reminder messages on a range of phones to ensure that all characters and lines are displayed identically.